mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ## General Approach

 A ton has been written on the matter and arguably many methods and techniques may compete to be proven effective under specific circumstances.
 But firstly it has to be acknowledged that even if one strives to abide to a method as much as possible, the complexity of modern software systems makes the process not precisely deterministic, and that at the time there is critical impact the expert may choose the tools that her/his experience is dicating in order to address the problem first in the fastest manner, and then chase the root cause.
-With that said, I personally find Google SRE Guide Troubleshooting section quite comprehensive[^1] and references the hypothetico-deductive model as proposed method.
-But there are many other sources for methodologies too.
+With that said, I personally find Google SRE Guide Troubleshooting section quite comprehensive[^1] and references the hypothetico-deductive model as proposed method, which is basically, observing, creating an hypothesis, creating predictions on that hypothesis and put it to test.
+While from a logical standpoint this is obviously flawed with positive confirmation/reinforcement of the hypothesis, in the empirical world is the way to go.
+But hey, there are many other sources for methodologies too.
 There are techniques exclusive to root cause analysis like the simple _5 whys_, _RPR_, and other covered by _Problem Management_ domain in _ITILv3_ literature.

 The second point that has to be acknowledged is that no matter what technique it is, there is a common ground for all.
 Most agree that a thorough observation and data gathering has to take place first.
 Which is what I am going to focus on in the following section.